z3vxo/z3vxo.github.io/_posts/2026-06-30-red-team-infra.md

 <details>
 <summary>NOTE</summary>
 Not all engagements need to abuse a CDN.
 If your redirector’s IP is clean or you don’t have access to a CDN then it’s perfectly fine to not use this.

+also im not going to be covering domaing as the major providers killed that off, but if you would like to learn it check [here](https://www.zscaler.com/blogs/security-research/analysis-domain-fronting-technique-abuse-and-hiding-cdns)
 </details>
 Content delivery networks are services legitimately used by basically every modern website.
 Almost every large cloud provider offers one — Amazon has CloudFront, Cloudflare has their CDN, Google has Cloud CDN, Microsoft has Azure Front Door.